 PELOSO, BERNALDO (?–?).
 Bernaldo Peloso, a member of Hernando de Soto's expedition, took part in the 1558 exploration of the Texas coast led by Guido de Lavazares.
 A preliminary to Tristan de Luna's abortive colony at Pensacola Bay, 1559–61, the voyage discovered in mid-September a Texas bay believed to be Matagorda and named it San Francisco.
 Peloso, who conducted the reconnaissance from Veracruz to Choctawhatchee Bay in Florida and back in record time, later served as a pilot in the fleet that took Luna to Florida.
 Prior to the Soto expedition, Peloso took part in the conquest of Cartagena (Colombia) with Pedro de Heredia.
 He has been credited, albeit obscurely, with saving Soto's men from total extinction.
 After the entrada ended, he settled at Panuco (present-day state of Vera Cruz) and married a widow with two sons.

 BIBLIOGRAPHY:Herbert Ingram Priestley, The Luna Papers (2 vols., Freeport, New York: Books for Libraries Press, 1971).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert S. Weddle, "PELOSO, BERNALDO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fpe88.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert S. Weddle, "PELOSO, BERNALDO," accessed June 26, 2019, http://www.tshaonline.org/handbook/online/articles/fpe88.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.